Symmetry and Invariant Bases in Finite Element Exterior Calculus: Abstract

 \section{Abstract}

-We study symmetries of bases and spanning sets in finite element exterior calculus using representation theory.
-The group of affine symmetries of a simplex is isomorphic to a permutation group and represented on simplicial finite element spaces by the pullback action.
-We want to know which vector-valued finite element spaces have bases that are invariant under permutation of vertex indices.
+We study symmetries of bases and spanning sets in finite element exterior calculus, using representation theory.
+We want to know which vector-valued finite element spaces have bases invariant under permutation of vertex indices.
+The permutations of vertex indices correspond to the symmetry group of the simplex.
+That symmetry group is represented on simplicial finite element spaces by the pullback action.
 We determine a natural notion of invariance and sufficient conditions on the dimension and polynomial degree for the existence of invariant bases.
 We conjecture that these conditions are necessary too.
-We utilize Djokovi\'c and Malzan's classification of monomial irreducible representations of the symmetric group and use symmetries of the geometric decomposition and canonical isomorphisms of the finite element spaces.
-Invariant bases are constructed in dimensions two and three for different spaces of finite element differential forms.
+We utilize Djokovi\'c and Malzan's classification of monomial irreducible representations of the symmetric group, and show new symmetries of the geometric decomposition and canonical isomorphisms of the finite element spaces.
+Explicit invariant bases with complex coefficients are constructed in dimensions two and three for different spaces of finite element differential forms.